 Pagoda Dogwood – Cornus alternifolia

 Like many dogwoods, this plant likes relatively cool soil and prefers full sun to part shade.
-It is named after a pagoda because of its similarly flat top canopy.
+It is named after a pagoda because of its similar flat-top canopy.
 There are many unique variegated cultivars, including ‘Argentea’ and ‘Golden Shadows.’